 A third state of this map has an added “piano key” border, roads, and new place names (including Franklin and Waynesville in North Carolina).
 An example can be seen here.
-On this third state of the map, the engraved dotted lines indicating proposed canals remain, but the map is handcolored by state.
+On this third state of the map, the second state’s engraved dotted lines indicating proposed canals remain, but are rendered inconspicuous by the color scheme; the map is now handcolored by state.
 Reportedly, this version of the map was included in several 1830-1834 atlases, none of which this blogger has had an opportunity to examine.
 Examples include:

-L. A. Key: The cabinet atlas, or a series of maps to illustrate the old and new worlds (1830).
+L. A. Key: The cabinet atlas, or a series of maps to illustrate the old and new worlds (1830); Philadelphia.

-C. S. Williams: A new general atlas comprising a series of maps representing the grand divisions of the globe : together with the several Empires, kingdoms & states in the world (1832).
+C. S. Williams: A new general atlas comprising a series of maps representing the grand divisions of the globe : together with the several Empires, kingdoms & states in the world (1832); New Haven.

-Andrus & Judd: A new general atlas comprising a series of maps representing the grand divisions of the globe : together with the several Empires, kingdoms & states in the world (1833, 1834).
+Andrus & Judd: A new general atlas comprising a series of maps representing the grand divisions of the globe : together with the several Empires, kingdoms & states in the world (1833, 1834); Hartford.